-Despite the political, economic, and military difficulties, the fourteenth century witnessed many cultural developments that were built especially on the accomplishments of the twelfth century, modified by intimate contact with western ideas and traditions resulting from the Crusader dominance of most of the empire.
-Thus, fourteenth-century Byzantine culture was based partly on the individualism and secularism of the twelfth century, including the development of a distinct Byzantine aristocratic culture, but this was then enriched and refined by contact with the similar but very different world of the Latin West.
-In the end, the Latin conquerors who came to the central lands of the Byzantine Empire brought with them many new ideas, but these were absorbed into a truly multicultural environment.
+Despite the political and military difficulties, the fourteenth century witnessed many cultural developments that were built especially on the phenomena of the twelfth century and the experience of the Crusader dominance of most of the empire.
+These were based partly on the individualism and secularism of the twelfth century, including the development of a distinct Byzantine aristocratic culture, but this was then enriched (if that is the right word) by contact with the similar but very different world of the Latin West.
+In the end, the Latin conquerors who came to the central lands of the Byzantine Empire were absorbed into a truly multicultural environment.
 That was evident in the thirteenth century, but the results in the fourteenth century were much richer still.
 Obviously this differed from region to region, and we must always remember that the cultural achievements of this period were built largely on the labor of the farmers and tradespeople, whether they were Byzantine or Latin.